biotite-dev/biotite/doc/contribute.rst

 Module imports
 ^^^^^^^^^^^^^^

-In *Biotite*, the user imports packages in conrast to single modules (similar to *NumPy*).
+In *Biotite*, the user imports packages in contrast to single modules (similar to *NumPy*).
 In order for that to work, the ``__init__.py`` file of each *Biotite* subpackage needs to import all of its modules, whose content is publicly